Do I have to stay on the hemodialysis machine for the whole Session?

 What if I feel too sick to go to hemodialysis?

-If you have a severe problem such as shortness of breath, chest pain, abdominal pain, unusual weakness, excessive bleeding, etc., call 911 or go to your nearest Emergency Department.
+For severe issues such as shortness of breath, chest pain, abdominal pain, unusual weakness or excessive bleeding, please call 911 or visit the nearest Emergency Department.

-If you are admitted to a hospital, please ask the nurse in the unit to call the hemodialysis unit and keep us updated so we can arrange your next dialysis treatment.
+If hospitalized, please ask the nurse to notify the hemodialysis unit so we can arrange your next dialysis treatment.